-Power Chord Progression IIThe second chord progression will involve some utilization of open notes, and transitioning between three different chords.
+Power Chord Progression IIThe second chord progression will involve some utilization of open notes and transitioning between three different chords.
 Our chords will be based off of a simple E-A-B chord progression.

-The most expedient way to transition between the chord is to start by chording both notes on the E chord than simply remove your finger from the note on the fifth string and mute the sixth string, which leaves in the A chord position.
+The Two Quickest TransitionsThe most expedient way to transition between the chord is to start by chording both notes on the E chord than simply remove your finger from the note on the fifth string and mute the sixth string, which leaves in the A chord position.

 The Quickest TransitionYour ring finger will need to change strings, which slows you down a bit but will make barring the second chord much easier.
-To make the switch, take your ring finger off of the first chord (you'll likely be chording the note on the fifth string, and move it to the note on the second chord on the fourth string and lay that finger flat to get the other two notes.
+To make the switch, take your ring finger off of the first chord (you'll likely be chording the note on the fifth string) and move it to the note on the second chord on the fourth string and lay that finger flat to get the other two notes.